Amir-Arsalan/Synthesize3DviaDepthOrSil/README.md

 ## Interpolation
     th main.lua -modelDirName 'someModelDirName' -conditional 0 -experiment 1 -expType 'interpolation' -nSamples 3 -sampleCategory 'chair, car, sofa, laptop, guitar, airplane'
-Remove `-sampleCategory 'chair, car, sofa, laptop, guitar, airplane'` if you want to get interpolation for all categories
+Remove `-sampleCategory 'chair, car, sofa, laptop, guitar, airplane'` if you want to get interpolation results for all categories

 ## tSNE Visualization
-    Run the following command for applying the tSNE algorithm on the Z layer embeddings. th main.lua -modelDirName 'someModelDirName' -experiment 1 -conditional 0 -silhouetteInput 0 -expType 'tSNE''
+Run the following command for applying the tSNE algorithm on the Z layer embeddings.

+    th main.lua -modelDirName 'someModelDirName' -experiment 1 -conditional 0 -silhouetteInput 0 -expType 'tSNE''

 Here is the tSNE visualization for all of the ShapeNet Core training samples: